vinceskahan/v5wiki/pip-install-strategies.md

 resource for installing libraries and applications.
 However, all that flexibility can lead to a bewildering set of choices for how to use it.

-This document outlines some of these choices, as well as their pros and cons.
+This document outlines some strategies for installing WeeWX Version 5 using pip, along with their various pros and cons.
 While its context is installing WeeWX, most conclusions would apply to any package or application.

 ## System install

-With this strategy, WeeWX is installed using `sudo pip` as a system-wide resource, usually in a location such as `'/usr/lib/python3.x/dist-packages` or, possibly, `/usr/lib/python3/dist-packages/`.
+With this strategy, WeeWX is installed using `sudo pip` as a system-wide resource, usually in a location such as `/usr/lib/python3.x/dist-packages` or, possibly, `/usr/lib/python3/dist-packages/`.

 ```sh
 sudo python3 -m pip install weewx